arcticres/arctic-api-docs/source/includes/_triptype_availability.md

 }
 ```

-> The above payload may generate the following result:
+> The above request might generate the following response:

 ```json
 {